People who experience an acute coronary syndrome usually have chest pressure or ache, shortness of breath, and/or fatigue.

 Treatment varies depending on the type of syndrome but usually includes attempts to increase blood flow to affected areas of the heart.

-In the United States, more than 1.5 million people have a heart attack each year.
-About 400,000 to 500,000 of them die, half before they reach the hospital.
+In the United States, more than 900,000 people have a heart attack or sudden cardiac death each year.
+And acute coronary syndromes cause almost 400,000 deaths each year.
 Almost all of them have underlying coronary artery disease and about two thirds of them are men.

+The heart muscle needs a constant supply of oxygen-rich blood.
+The coronary arteries Blood Supply of the Heart The heart and blood vessels constitute the cardiovascular (circulatory) system.
+The heart pumps the blood to the lungs so it can pick up oxygen and then pumps oxygen-rich blood to the body.... read more , which branch off the aorta just after it leaves the heart, deliver this blood.
 An acute coronary syndrome occurs when a sudden blockage in a coronary artery greatly reduces or cuts off the blood supply to an area of the heart muscle (myocardium).
 The lack of blood supply to any tissue is termed ischemia.
 If the supply is greatly reduced or cut off for more than a few minutes, heart tissue dies.
-A heart attack, also termed myocardial infarction (MI), is death of heart tissue from ischemia.
+A heart attack, also termed myocardial infarction (MI), is death of heart tissue due to ischemia.

-A blood clot is the most common cause of a blocked coronary artery.
-Usually, the artery is already partially narrowed by a buildup of cholesterol and other fatty materials in the artery wall (atheroma).
+A blood clot is the most common cause of a blocked coronary artery (see also Overview of Coronary Artery Disease Overview of Coronary Artery Disease (CAD) Coronary artery disease is a condition in which the blood supply to the heart muscle is partially or completely blocked.
+The heart muscle needs a constant supply of oxygen-rich blood.
+The coronary... read more ).
+Usually, the artery is already partially narrowed by a buildup of cholesterol and other fatty materials in the artery wall Atherosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more (atheroma).
 An atheroma may rupture or tear, which releases substances that make platelets stickier, encouraging clots to form.
 In about two thirds of people, the blood clot dissolves on its own, typically within a day or so.
 However, by this time, some heart damage has usually occurred.

 Uncommonly, a heart attack results when a clot forms in the heart itself, breaks away, and lodges in a coronary artery.
 Another uncommon cause is a spasm of a coronary artery that stops blood flow.
 Spasms may be caused by drugs such as cocaine.
 Sometimes the cause is unknown.

-Unstable angina is a change in the pattern of angina symptoms (see Angina : Symptoms), including prolonged or worsening angina and new onset of severe angina symptoms.
+Unstable angina is a change in the pattern of angina symptoms Symptoms Angina is temporary chest pain or a sensation of pressure that occurs while the heart muscle is not receiving enough oxygen.
+A person with angina usually has discomfort or pressure beneath the... read more (chest discomfort), including prolonged or worsening angina and new onset of severe angina symptoms.
 People who have unstable angina do not have signs of heart attack on their ECG or blood tests.

 Non-ST-segment elevation MI is a heart attack that doctors can identify by blood tests but that does not produce typical changes (ST-segment elevation) on an ECG.

-ST-segment elevation MI is a heart attack that doctors can identify by blood tests and also produces typical changes on an ECG.
+ST-segment elevation MI is a heart attack that doctors can identify by blood tests and also produces typical changes on an ECG (ST-segment elevation) .

-Usually, the most recognizable symptom of a heart attack is pain in the middle of the chest that may spread to the back, jaw, or left arm.
+With a heart attack, the most recognizable symptom is usually pain in the middle of the chest that may spread to the back, jaw, or left arm.
 Less often, the pain spreads to the right arm.
 The pain may occur in one or more of these places and not in the chest at all.
 The pain of a heart attack is similar to the pain of angina but is generally more severe, lasts longer, and is not relieved by rest or nitroglycerin.
 Less often, pain is felt in the abdomen, where it may be mistaken for indigestion, especially because belching may bring partial or temporary relief.
-For unknown reasons, women often have different, less identifiable symptoms.
+For unknown reasons, women often have different symptoms, sometimes described as atypical chest pain, that are less likely to be accurately diagnosed as a heart problem.

 Other symptoms include a feeling of faintness or actually fainting, sudden heavy sweating, nausea, shortness of breath, and a heavy pounding of the heart (palpitations).